This post may contain affiliate links. Please read our disclosure policy.

 - Spice it up.
 Add a pinch of red pepper flakes for some heat.

 - Cheesy twist.
-Sprinkle freshly grated parmesan, pecorino, or even crumbled feta over the finished dish.
+Sprinkle freshly grated parmesan, pecorino, or crumbled feta over the finished dish.
+Or take inspiration from these cheesy potatoes recipe!

 - Herby fun.
 Experiment with different herbs like rosemary, thyme, or basil for a unique flavor profile.